andyzhp234/Stable-e-commerce/README.md

 Unlike eCommerce websites like Amazon, eBay, or Walmart, which sells almost everything, this eCommerce web app specializes in selling furniture because I want to focus on a particular industry and make the website one of the best in that industry.

-Due to copyright, there aren't many good product images you can find online for free; however, I was able to find many high-quality furniture product images at pexels.com and unsplash.com, which was the main reason why I decided to develop an eCommerce store that sells furniture.
+Due to copyright, there aren't many good product images you can find online for free; however, I was able to find many high-quality furniture product images at pexels.com and unsplash.com.

 I put a lot of effort into it and I hope that you could like it.